 - For customers with multiple communication needs:

-If your traditional PBX is too old to continue serving you, or you are the one that go with the tide of the time, then you should turn to fully VoIP enabled services.
+If your traditional PBX is too old to continue serving you, or you are the one that goes with the tide of the time, then you should turn to fully VoIP enabled services.
 Yeastar provides you with the fully functional S-Series VoIP PBX which supports ISDN, PSTN, FXS and VoIP terminals on an all IP-based connection.
 With Yeastar S-Series VoIP PBX, you shall experience all the latest, most comprehensive features of All-IP technology.

 |S412||8 VoIP Users, 8 Concurrent Calls, Up to 4 CO/BRI Ports, up to 8 FXS Ports|